ttrummel/pandapipes-homepage/e2niee.github.io/_pages/start.md

 The easiest way to install pandapipes is through pip:

-1. Open a command prompt (e.g. start-->cmd on windows systems)
+1. Open a command prompt (e.g. start --> cmd on windows systems)

 2. Install pandapipes by running: